The "easiest" way to change

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to get this thing out there).
+But I have to ignore anyway (if I want to get this clean out there).

 So start ignoring the delay by focusing on